 TGbk Editor: Change subclause 11.21.6.4.3.3 as follows (on page 46, 11bk Draft3.0) do as follows:

 The RSTA may schedule some ISTAs that replied during the Polling phase to the first measurement sounding phase instance and other ISTAs to one of possibly multiple extra measurement sounding phase instances; (see Figure 11-49 (TB ranging availability window with two instances of polling/sounding/reporting triplets within a single TXOP), and Figure 11-50 (TB ranging availability window with two instances of polling/sounding/reporting triplets in separate TXOPs)).
 The RSTA shall only schedule measurement sounding resources to an ISTA in a measurement sounding instance, if a valid poll response was received from that ISTA in the corresponding Polling phase instance.
 This may require an RSTA to poll an ISTA multiple times.
 This is necessary, for example, if different ISTAs have varying, incompatible RSTA Aassigned Max Bandwidth values or if the RSTA wants to limit the time duration of each range measurement sounding instance.
-When a TXOP includes both a TB ranging measurement exchange soliciting an EHT TB Ranging NDP or an EHT Ranging NDP and a TB ranging measurement exchange soliciting (#1126, #1272) an HE TB Ranging NDP or an HE Ranging NDP in a same TXOP, the RSTA shall:
+When a TXOP includes both a TB ranging measurement exchange soliciting EHT frames of 320 MHz bandwidth and a TB ranging measurement exchange soliciting HE frames of less than 320 MHz bandwidth, then the RSTA shall send all Ranging Trigger frames in non-HT duplicate PPDUs.(#i-16)

-(#1080)Begin with a TB ranging measurement exchange(s) that solicit(s) an EHT TB Ranging NDP or an EHT Ranging NDP, that use(s) non-HT duplicate PPDU for the Ranging Trigger frames, and that set(s) the More TF subfield to 1 in the Ranging Trigger frames.(#1273)

-Perform measurement exchange(s) that solicit(s) an HE TB Ranging NDP or an HE Ranging NDP after all the TB ranging measurement exchanges that solicit(s) an EHT TB Ranging NDP or an EHT Ranging NDP are completed. (#1155) (#1273) (#2023, #2024, #2095)

-NOTE—HE Ranging NDPs or EHT Ranging NDPs are solicited by the Passive Sounding Ranging Trigger frame. (#2023, #2024, #2095)

 11.21.6.4.4.1 General